fostroll/mordl/doc/README_BASICS.md

 tagger = UposTagger()
 ```

-For taggers of other types, you can find a description of their creation in
+To find the descriptions for creation of other tagger types, refer to the
 corresponding chapters.

 ### Load Train and Test Data<a name="data"></a>

-After the tagger is initialized, we need to load train and test corpora into
+After the tagger is initialized, we need to load the train and test corpora
-it.
+into it.

 To load the train corpus, use:
 ```python